diogoff/qstvec/README.md

 **qstvec** is a Python package for approximate simulation of quantum circuits based on a sparse and truncated state vector representation.

 It was originally developed for peaked circuits, where the goal is to find the most probable output bit string.

-When only a small fraction of basis states carry most of the probability mass and full 2<sup>n</sup> statevector simulation is wasteful, **qstvec** can simulate larger circuits by storing only the most relevant amplitudes.
+When only a small fraction of basis states carry most of the probability mass and full 2<sup>n</sup> statevector simulation is impractical, **qstvec** can simulate larger circuits by storing only the most relevant amplitudes.

 ## Installation